What’s Your Corporate Culture Made Of?

 Strategy

 Your culture is shaped by your corporate strategy.
-The unique mix of the four chief business strategies employed by your company shapes your culture.
+The unique mix of business strategies employed by your company makes an indelible mark on your culture.
+The four chief business strategies are:

 Change